How Much Does a Radiology Technician Make?

 A radiologist is a medical doctor who diagnoses and treats injuries using medical imaging tests.
 Radiologists use X-rays, magnetic resonance imaging (MRIs), and computed tomography (CTs) to see inside the body.
 They diagnose the patient’s condition and determine the best course of treatment.
 Radiologists go through at least 13 years of training, including medical school, residency, and a year or two of specialized training.

-3. Radiology Nurse: radiology nurses are medical professionals who prepare patients for diagnostic imaging procedures.
-Radiology nurses have more extensive knowledge of the procedures related to radiology technology and how to take care of patients going through these procedures.
+3. Radiology Nurse: Radiology nurses are health experts who cares for patients who needs to undergo symptomatic imagery operation.
+Nurses, in the field of Radiology, have an extended insight of the processes related to radiology automation and on how to care for patients undergoing these procedures.
 They work in hospitals or other health care facilities, where they work in a specific ward, such as neurology, or rotate through different facilities.
 After becoming a registered nurse and earning experience in this field, those interested in becoming a radiology nurse can seek additional certifications.

 2. Radiology Technician: